What It Actually Costs to Send USDT on TRON in 2026

 Bandwidth edge cases worth knowing

 The free 600 daily bandwidth covers most individual users.
 But if you're sending multiple transactions per day or your account is also executing other contract calls, you can exhaust it.
 When bandwidth runs out, the network falls back to burning TRX at the rate of 1,000 SUN (0.001 TRX) per byte.
-For a 345-byte transaction, that's 0.345 TRX per transfer for bandwidth alone, which adds up quickly at volume.
+For a 345-byte transaction, that's about 0.345 TRX per transfer for bandwidth alone, which adds up quickly at volume.

-Staking TRX for bandwidth (rather than Energy) is one option.
-Alternatively, if your main concern is keeping costs predictable, bandwidth burn is small enough that most high-volume operators just let it burn and focus their rental budget on Energy.
+Staking TRX for bandwidth (rather than energy) is one option.
+Alternatively, if your main concern is keeping costs predictable, bandwidth burn is small enough that most high-volume operators just let it burn and focus their rental budget on energy.

 How to think about resource planning for recurring transfers